ConorDyson/KerrLorenzMSF/README.md

 *Configuration parameters*

 The input parameters are read from files: config/config_iConfig.txt.
-Here iConfig is a string.
+Here iConfig is a string with a naming convention (see below).
 Note that you will need one config file for each value of m (the azimuthal mode number).

 Some of the parameters in the config files are irrelevant; they are used only in the 2+1D time-domain calculation.
 Below is a list of the parameters that are relevant in metric reconstruction: